intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 Over time, considerable changes have occurred in both the scale of the Internet and the level of skill and experience available to protocol and software designers.
-Part of that experience is with protocols that were designed, informed by Postel's principle, in the early phases of the Internet.
+Part of that experience is with protocols that were designed, informed by Postel's maxim, in the early phases of the Internet.

-That experience shows that there are negative long-term consequences to interoperability if an implementation applies Postel's principle.
-Correcting the problems caused by divergent behavior in implementations is extremely difficult or impossible.
+That experience shows that there are negative long-term consequences to interoperability if an implementation applies Postel's advice.
+Correcting the problems caused by divergent behavior in implementations can be difficult or impossible.

-It might be suggested that the posture Postel's principle advocates was indeed necessary during the formative years of the Internet, and even key to its success.
+It might be suggested that the posture Postel advocates was indeed necessary during the formative years of the Internet, and even key to its success.
 This document takes no position on that claim.

 This document instead describes the negative consequences of the application of Postel's principle to the modern Internet.
-It also proposes a replacement design principle.
+A replacement design principle is suggested.

 There is good evidence to suggest that designers of protocols in the IETF widely understand the limitations of Postel's principle.
 This document serves